-Objectives: The practical course is designed to set-up different electrochemical cells and to carry out different applications of potentiometric, $p^H$ metric, conductometric titrations and to verify the theories by conductometry method.
+Objectives: The practical course is designed to set-up different electrochemical cells and to carry out different applications of potentiometric, pH metric, conductometric titrations and to verify the theories by conductometry method.

-Specific learning outcomes: At the end of the practical course, students will be able to:
+Course outcome: At the end of the practical course, students will be able to:

-- > Set-up of different electrochemical cells - Analyze the dissociation constant and solubility product by conductometry and potentiometry respectively - > Identify the thermodynamics of simple systems - > Assess and adopt the conductometric methods to verify the theories - Setting up of various cells and measurement of their values, Examples: Zn /0.1M ZnSO4/ KCl / Hg2Cl2 / Hg / Ag / AgCI / 0.1 M KCl / Hg2Cl2/ Hg/ Hg2Cl2/ KCl/ 0.1 M CuSO4/ Cu. - 2.
-Determination of standard electrode potentials, activity coefficient and acid dissociation constant from Hamed Cell e.m.f's, (Hamed Cell is Pt / H2/ HCl/AgCl, AgBr). - 3.
-Determination of redox potentials and equivalence points from potentiometric titration. - 4.
-Determination of the solubility and solubility product of silver chloride in water potentiometrically. - 5.
-Potentiometric titration of a mixed solution of KCl and KI against AgNO3. - 6.
-Determination of dissociation constant of a weak acid by pH metric titration. - 7. pH metric titration of mixture of weak acid and strong acid against strong base. - 8.
-Determination of equivalent conductance, degree of dissociation and dissociation constant of a weak acid. - 9.
-Experimental verification of Debye-Huckel-Onsager equation. - 10.
-Conductometric titration of a mixture or a weak acid and strong acid against a strong base. - 11.
-Determination of neutralization enthalpy of HCl and CH3COOH by NaOH. - 12.
-Determination of solution enthalpy by thermometric method.
-Oxalic acid-water, $K_2Cr_2O_7$ water and Naphthalene -toluene.
+- Set-up of different electrochemical cells Analyze the dissociation constant and solubility product by conductometry and potentiometry respectively. - > Identify the thermodynamics of simple systems. - > Assess and adopt the conductometric methods to verify the theories - Setting up of various cells and measurement of their values, Examples: Zn /0.1M ZnSO4/ KCl / Hg2Cl2 / Hg / Ag / AgCI / 0.1 M KCl / Hg2Cl2/ Hg/ Hg2Cl2/ KCl/ 0.1 M CuSO4/Cu. - 2.
+Determination of redox potentials and equivalence points from potentiometric titration. - 3.
+Determination of the solubility and solubility product of silver chloride in water potentiometrically. - 4.
+Potentiometric titration of a mixed solution of KCl and KI againstAgNO3. - 5.
+Determination of dissociation constant of a weak acid by pH metric titration. - 6. pH metric titration of mixture of weak acid and strong acid against strong base. - 7.
+Determination of equivalent conductance, degree of dissociation and dissociation constant of a weak acid. - 8.
+Experimental verification of Debye-Huckel-Onsager equation. - 9.
+Conductometric titration of a mixture or a weak acid and strong acid against a strong base. - 10.
+Determination of neutralization enthalpy of HCl and CH3COOH by NaOH. - Determination of solution enthalpy by thermometric method.
+Oxalic acid-water, K2Cr2O7water and naphthalene -toluene.

-- 1. Experimental Physical Chemistry, G. Peter Mathews, Oxford Science Publications, 1985. - 2.
-Experimental Physical Chemistry Ed, by E. Danielset al., International student edition, McGraw Hill Kogakusha Ltd., 1970. - Senior Practical Physical Chemistry, D. D. Khosala, A. Khosala, V. C. Gard, R. Chand & Co., New Delhi, 1975. - 4.
-Practical Physical Chemistry, B. Viswanathan and P. S. Raghavan, Viva Books Pvt.
+- Experimental Physical Chemistry, G. Peter Mathews, Oxford Science Publications, 1985. - Experimental Physical Chemistry Ed, by E. Danielset al., International student edition, McGraw Hill KogakushaLtd.,1970. - Senior Practical Physical Chemistry, D. D. Khosala, A. Khosala, V. C. Gard, R. Chand & Co., New Delhi,1975. - Practical Physical Chemistry, B. Viswanathan and P. S. Raghavan, Viva Books Pvt.
 Ltd., New Delhi, 2008.

 M.Sc.
-CHEMISTRY (II SEMESTER) 15CHEP0207 Inorganic Chemistry - II (4 credit)
+CHEMISTRY (II SEMESTER)

+Inorganic Chemistry-II